MatD1/Authorizer-Remix-Chakra-UI-Template/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/nwXp1C?referralCode=FEF4uT)

-- Once deployed make sure to setup any third party OAuth you want such as Github `YOUR Authorizer URL/dashboard/oauth-setting` or you can use standard auth with Emails and Passwords.
+- Once deployed make sure to setup any third party OAuth you want such as Github here `YOUR Authorizer URL/dashboard/oauth-setting` or you can use standard auth with Emails and Passwords.

 - On the same page as your OAuth config copy your `Client Id` past it in `root.tsx` where it says `YOUR AUTHORIZER CLIENT ID` you will also need to add your Authorizer URL where it says `YOUR AUTHORIZER URL`
 ![Screenshot of root.tsx](public/assets/roots-tsx.png)